TheOnlyZac/sly1/docs/STYLEGUIDE.md

 /**
  * @brief Activates a cheat code.
  *
- * Sets the given flag on the global fcht variable.
-Also reloads the level if
+ * @details Sets the given flag on the global fcht variable.
+Also reloads the
- * is is a reload code.
+ * level if it is a reload code.
  *
  * @param nparam Cheat code to check
 */
 void AddFcht(int nParam);

-//joy.cpp
+// joy.cpp

 void AddFcht(int nParam)
 {